MageMCU/MageMCU/README.md

 - **BUYER BEWARE** - this Github account uses links to Amazon marked as **Å** that reflects parts used.
 Transparency at this Github account is imperative.
 All issues related to **Å** products should be directed to **Å**.
 - The MageMCU Github account is actively hacking away on **experimental code** for the Arduino Uno Rev3.
 This includes testing and updating the software.
 Keep it simple.
 - This page is meant for the author and belays with the author.
 If anyone disagrees with its content, please contact the author...
-	- Jesse Carpenter doing business as Carpenter Software LC - Email: carpenter.software.lc@gmail.com
+	- Jesse Carpenter doing business as Carpenter Software - Email: carpenter.software.jc@gmail.com
 - Please follow the ***Disclaimers*** and ***Terms*** in each of the repositories including the Disclaimers and Terms by Github.
 - MageMCU repository revised 20241014